hbn-dayto/Web-Crawler/README.md

-Goal: Create a lead generation scraping tool that extracts the following information:
+Goal: Create a web scraping program that goes to YellowPages and extracts the following information:
 - Business Name
 - Website URL
 - Full Name (Business Owner)